-We can further write \be \rho_{dS}(-E) = e^{S_{ds}} e^{ - 2\pi E } \ee where $e^{S_{dS}}$ is, by definition, the prefactor in this formula.
+Including this extra sign, we can write \be \rho_{\rm Patch}(-E) = - e^{S_{ds}} e^{ - 2\pi E } \ee where $e^{S_{dS}}$ is, by definition, the positive prefactor in this formula.
 The energy dependence is fixed by the dependence of the full partition function ${\cal Z}_{\rm obs}$ on the mass of the particle.